francoishill/colorpicker/README.md

 Ever got frustrated with wanting to know what color something is but have to do it the long way - take screenshot, paste into Paint, use Color picker?

+Clients send you a PSD or JPEG with their design but finding all the colors takes too long?

 Well this just takes out all these excessive steps and let you easily find the color you're looking for.
 * Run the application - it adds a new Icon in your tray
 * Left click on the icon to bring up the overlay